AnggaR96s/Reforestation/README.md

-## Sore throats are a pain in the neck!
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.